laurakond/Artly/TESTING.md

 **Wave**

 - Couple of errors were returned for the Sign up and Sign in pages, indicating lack of labels for input fields.
-  - Lack of labels was a design choice, aiming to a clean design and denoting inside the input field with placeholder text what was the expected input.
+  - Lack of labels was a design choice, aiming for a clean design and indicating the purpose of each input field through the use of placeholder text.
 - No other errors were detected when passing through Wave evaluation tool.

 **WCAG**

 - I ensured that sufficient color contrast is provided when choosing the color palette.
 I used [Contrast Grid tool](https://contrast-grid.eightshapes.com/) to ensure that the colors are well-chosen.
+  - #F4442E color against the #F9F8F8 background did not pass through AA and AAA standards.
+    - It was a design choice to use this colour as an accent color for hover effects, active classes in the Navigation bar and the sold ribbon.
+- No other issues were noted.

   ![color contrast](documentation/images/design/color-contrast.jpg)